Home » Skin » Dry

 You might be more familiar with lactic acid in the context of chemical exfoliants.
 Lactic acid is an alpha-hydroxy acid that exfoliates the top layer of the skin and removes the dead skin cells from the surface.

 But among all alpha-hydroxy acids, lactic acid has a unique ability to work as a humectant as well.
+That’s why it’s the perfect hydrating ingredient for people with dry, dehydrated skin which tends to look dull and flaky.

 To get the most out of its hydrating abilities, use lactic acid serums in low concentrations.
 That way, you exfoliate very gently but also rehydrate your skin.
-This is also why lactic acid is commonly recommended for people who are dealing with dryness and dehydration.
 You can also consider using a lactic acid cleanser for gentle, non-drying exfoliation.

 4. PCA

-Short for pyrrolidone carboxylic acid, PCA is also among your skin’s natural moisturizing factors (NMF).
+Short for pyrrolidone carboxylic acid, PCA is among your skin’s natural moisturizing factors (NMF).
 It can also show up on your products as sodium PCA.

 But the more the humectants, the merrier.
 That’s why most hydrating serums combine hyaluronic acid with other humectants like sodium PCA.